trenthuber/hush/README.md

-# Huber Shell
+# Humble Shell
-This is an implementation of a shell in C.
+A simple and intuitive shell written entirely in C.

-To install simply run `make`.
-If the executable doesn't run, you can start it by running the file `./bin/hush`.
+To compile and run, simply run the `make` command.
+For running without compiling, run the executable directly with `./bin/hush`.